The Unfortunate Eternal End Of The Unforgiving Heart

 Peter asked Jesus how often he should forgive one who sinned against him.
 The 70×7 response was emphatic.
 How much more the illustration of the king and his servants!

 Consider how much God has forgiven us.
 How many times have we transgressed His law and done our own thing?
 The number of times is beyond is possibly beyond our ability to compute.
-Our sin debt is one that we cannot repay.
+Our sin deb is one that we cannot repay.
 The only way we can be free from the debt of sin we have amassed is for the king to forgive us.
 If God is willing to forgive us, then should we not be willing to forgive one another?

 If we do not forgive one another, God won’t reinstate our sin debt—it won’t have been forgiven in the first place.
 Recall the Lord’s words when He taught the disciples to pray.
 In the prayer, He made the statement,